ShinoXKiharato/tutorial-phase/passwort_gen/pw_doc.md

 - [x] Manipulate string couple times by using random integers inbetween user-string to add characters and therefore create a "better password"

-- [ ] Add check where User input will not be visible in password, no duplicates!
+- [x] Add check where User input will not be visible in password, no duplicates!

-- [ ] (Optional) Maybe add according to input instead of set integers in line 58. 'if list == result'

 - [ ] Make Each password look individual af.